Rory McIlroy has confirmed he will be at St Andrews next month to play in the 2022 Alfred Dunhill Links Championship.

-Four-time Major Champion McIlroy has had a close relationship with the Alfred Dunhill Links over the years.
-In 2007, at 18, he became the youngest player to earn a European Tour card from tournament-play when he finished third.
+The four-time Major champion has had a close relationship with the Alfred Dunhill Links over the years.
+In 2007, at 18, he became the youngest player to earn a European Tour card from tournament play when he finished third.

-McIlroy is the latest big name to confirm he will play in the Alfred Dunhill Links Championship, a celebration of links golf, which is played over the Old Course St Andrews, Carnoustie and Kingsbarns, from October 5-8.
+McIlroy will head a world-class field in the event, a celebration of Links golf, played over the Old Course St Andrews, Carnoustie and Kingsbarns, from September 29 – October 2.